anthonycroft/work-day-scheduler/README.md

 ## Description
 The app allows the user to diarise information such as daily tasks or appointments associating them to an hour of the day.

-Information entered can be stored to the browser's local storage by clicking the *Save* button at the end of the relevant time-block; a notification is displayed the tope of the diary section for approximately 5 seconds confirming that the data has been saved.
+Information entered can be stored to the browser's local storage by clicking the *Save* button at the end of the relevant time-block; a notification is displayed at the top of the diary section for approximately 5 seconds confirming that the data has been saved.

 Data entered and not saved will be lost once the user navigates away from the current day (by clicking the previous or next icons - see below) *or* we move past midnight (in the local timezone) thus triggering the app to display the new day.